foundry-rs/book/src/forge/invariant-testing.md

 Similar to how standard tests are run in Foundry by prefixing a function name with `test`, invariant tests are denoted by prefixing the function name with `invariant` (e.g., `function invariant_A()`).

+`afterInvariant()` function is called at the end of each invariant run (if declared), allowing post campaign processing.
+This function can be used for logging campaign metrics (e.g. how many times a selector was called) and post fuzz campaign testing (e.g. close out all positions and assert all funds are able to exit the system).

 ### Configuring invariant test execution

 Invariant tests execution is governed by parameters that can be controlled by users via Forge configuration primitives.
 Configs can be applied globally or on a per-test basis.
 For details on this topic please refer to